cibotech/scalastan/README.md

 ```

 #### Other Functions
-The built-in Stan functions are available in ScalaStan (see `StanBuiltInFunctions`).
+The built-in Stan functions are available in ScalaStan from the `stan` object.
-The naming convention uses camel-case with leading lower-case instead of underscores.
-For example, the `dot_product` function in Stan is `dotProduct` in ScalaStan.

 Data and Parameter Transforms